 After getting my backend situated, I started the process to transfer my domain ownership from Netlify to name.com.
 I wanted to use Route 53 to route my domain name, but it turns out Route 53 does not support .dev domains, and so I created a hosted zone on Route 53 and tweaked the DNS settings on name.com.
 Once done, Route 53 pointed my domains to my CloudFront distribution I created which served my S3 bucket.

-I employed AWS API Gateway to act as a trigger for my Lambda function, providing an endpoint for my frontend to make requests to.
+I used AWS API Gateway to act as a trigger for my Lambda function, providing an endpoint for my frontend.
 It was relatively simple but introduced some CORS issues on API Gateway (which I managed to resolve relatively quickly) to CORS issues with preflight request complications my Lambda and CloudFront.

-After doing more debugging and research, I found that CloudFront caching settings was stripping my CORS headers, as well as the Lambda function timing out, were the real problems behind my CORS errors.
-Disabling caching seemed to fix the problem, but this is pretty inefficent and I plan on simply whitelisting the CORS headers in the future.
-Tweaking the Lambda timeout was the final fix and resulted in a fully connected functional website hosted on AWS.
+After doing more research, I found that CloudFront caching settings was stripping my CORS headers, as well as the Lambda function timing out, were the real problems behind my CORS errors.
+Disabling caching seemed to fix the problem, but this is pretty inefficent and I had to whitelist the CORS headers.
+Tweaking the Lambda timeout to give ample time for the llm was the final fix for the chatbot and my website.
 Seeing PranavBot functional was incredibly satisfying.

-With everything in place, I integrated a GitHub Action to automatically build and deploy my content to the S3 bucket.
-The migration to AWS was finally complete.
+After that, I integrated a GitHub Action to automatically build and deploy my content to the S3 bucketand my migration was finally complete.